A Landscape Oil Painting Workshop focusing on Light, Form, & Composition in Abruzzo, Italy

 Enjoy wine and cheese during several studio visits, perfect for connecting with fellow participants and local artists.

 The workshop will take place in various inspiring locations, including the main venue, Scuderia Aragona, and other scenic spots.
-You’ll also have the chance to meet local artists who will join us during sessions.
+You’ll also have the chance to meet local artists.

 Fill out the application form to reserve your spot.
 Since spaces are limited, we recommend applying as soon as possible to ensure you don’t miss out on this one-of-a-kind experience.